dioxine/hackintosh-gigabyte-x570s-aorus-elite-ax-sonoma/README.md

 #### Different options by CPU core counts

 From the recent AMD CPU patch, now we have to specify the CPU core counts to the `algrey - Force cpuid_cores_per_package` nodes.
-Currently, my EFI setup sets that for the **12-core** CPU model because I'm using Ryzen 3900X.
+Currently, my EFI setup sets that for the **6-core** CPU model because I'm using Ryzen 5600X.

 - `algrey - Force cpuid_cores_per_package`
   - 10.13,10.14
-    - B8**0C**0000 0000
+    - B8**06**0000 0000
   - 10.15,11.0
-    - BA**0C**0000 0000
+    - BA**06**0000 0000
   - 12.0,13.0
-    - BA**0C**0000 0090
+    - BA**06**0000 0090

 Please refer to [the author's description](https://github.com/AMD-OSX/AMD_Vanilla#read-me-first) to get further information.

 #### About the Above 4G Decoding option in BIOS

-In my setup, I disabled **Above 4G Decoding** in my BIOS and added `npci=0x3000` to the boot args because it doesn't boot with that option enabled.
+In my setup, I ENABLED **Above 4G Decoding** in my BIOS and removed `npci=0x3000` from the boot args because it doesn't boot with that option disabled.

-If you want to use my EFI setup, you have to check whether this option enabled or not, if you want to enable **Above 4G Decoding** then you should remove that `npci=0x3000` arguments from the `boot-args`.
+If you want to use my EFI setup, you have to check whether this option enabled or not, if you want to disable **Above 4G Decoding** then you should add that `npci=0x3000` arguments from the `boot-args`.

 #### About fixing PAT methods